hmqcnoesy/booknotes/VGL Programming.md

 ## Forms

-VGL forms are created using the standard library STD_PROMPT.
-Forms are objects, which are instantiated from classes, such as the PROMPT_CLASS_FORM class defined in STD_PROMPT:
+VGL forms are created using the standard library `STD_PROMPT`.
+Forms are objects, which are instantiated from classes, such as the `PROMPT_CLASS_FORM` class defined in `STD_PROMPT`:

 ```
 JOIN STANDARD_LIBRARY STD_PROMPT